open-resources/physics_bank/content/public/004.Kinematics(1D)/Acceleration/Racing Markers/Racing Markers.md

 ## Part 1

-Which marker is the car closest to when the race car is traveling at {{ params.vars.v2 }} m/?
+Where is the {{ params.vars.vehicle }} along the track when it is traveling at {{ params.vars.v2 }} m/?

+Select the closest position from the list below...

 ### Answer Section